Bachelors in Health Care Administration in Texas

 Working as a Healthcare Administrator in Texas

-The job outlook is expected to remain bright for medical managers in Texas.
-O*Net predicts a 30 percent increase in job openings through the year 2022.
-On average, a Texas medical manager earns $89,100 per year (O*Net, 2013).
+The job outlook is expected to remain bright for medical managers in Texas, where a 22 percent growht rate is projected between 2018 and 2028.
+On average, a Texas medical manager earns $110,870 per year.

 When you start your healthcare administration career in Texas, you may have access to a number of resources and events that put you at the forefront of the national health care industry.
 A local symposium on health care brings together leaders in the industry for discussions and debates on health care.